odoo/documentation/content/applications/sales/sales/invoicing/down_payment.rst

    :alt: Showcase of the Register Payment button on a confirmed customer invoice.

 Doing so reveals a :guilabel:`Register Payment` pop-up form, which is auto-populated with the necessary information.
-Confirm the information provided is correct and make any necessary adjustments.
+Confirm the information provided is correct, and make any necessary adjustments.
 When ready, click the :guilabel:`Create Payment` button.

 .. image:: down_payment/register-payment-pop-up-window.png